Left Front (West Bengal)

-The Left Front ruled the state for seven consecutive terms 1977–2011, five with Jyoti Basu as Chief Minister and two under Buddhadev Bhattacharya.
+The Left Front ruled the state of West Bengal for 34 years in seven consecutive terms 1977–2011, five with Jyoti Basu as Chief Minister and two under Buddhadev Bhattacharya.
 The CPI(M) is the dominant force in the alliance.
 In the 2011 West Bengal Legislative Assembly election the Left Front failed to gain a majority of seats and left office.
 As of 2016 Biman Bose is the Chairman of the West Bengal Left Front Committee.